|In-state Tuition (per semester hour, unless noted)||$424.50|

-The 422-acre campus is located in Nacogdoches, the oldest town in Texas, with its 29 instructional buildings and 14 residence halls situated among pine trees and natural beauty.
-During the past decade, more than $306 million in construction has included a $46.4 million science, technology, engineering, and mathematics building scheduled for completion in fall 2018.
+The 422-acre campus is located in Nacogdoches, the oldest town in Texas.
+Thirty instructional buildings and 14 residence halls are situated among pine trees and natural beauty.
+During the past decade, more than $306 million in construction has included a $46.4 million science, technology, engineering, and mathematics building, which opened in August 2018.